linuxmint/aptkit/doc/source/dbus.rst

 This allows the user to simulate a transaction before having to authenticate.

-Aptdaemon supports so called high level privileges which allow to perform a specified set of actions in a row without having to authenticate for each one separately.
+Aptkit supports so called high level privileges which allow to perform a specified set of actions in a row without having to authenticate for each one separately.
 This only works if the client application authenticates for the high level privilge before running the transactions and the authentication